ninamars/Change-in-CVD-risk-scores/README.md

 # Change in risk score as a predictor of future cardiovascular disease: analyses of resurvey data from the British Whitehall II prospective cohort study

 These are the instructions for the Online tool presented in publication:
-Change in risk score as a predictor of future cardiovascular disease: analyses of resurvey data from the British Whitehall II prospective cohort study, Lindbohm et al. 2021.
+Change in risk score as a predictor of future cardiovascular disease: analyses of resurvey data from the British Whitehall II prospective cohort study, Lindbohm JV, Sipilä PN, Mars N, et al. Lancet Digital Health 2021.

 ## Using the calculator